3d-partons/partons/doc/markdown/partons_with_hyper-v.md

 # Introduction {#Hyper-V_intro}

-%PARTONS team recommends to use VirtualBox as a software for virtual machine.
+%PARTONS team recommends to use VirtualBox as a virtual machine software.
 In [this tutorial](@ref vm) one can find a detail instruction of the installation.

 Before running %PARTONS with Hyper-V make sure that you enable it on Windows, see [the official Microsoft tutorial](https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows) for details.

 # Conversion of OVA into VHD {#Hyper-V_conversion}

-In order to use %PARTONS in Hyper-V, which were configured for VirtualBox the conversion to suitable formats is necessary.
+In order to use %PARTONS in Hyper-V, which were configured for VirtualBox the conversion to suitable format is necessary.
 First, download the image of %PARTONS' virtual machine from [this page](@ref download_vm).
 The image of the virtual machine is in `.ova` format and it has to be converted into different format in order to be used in Hyper-V.
 The `.ova` file is a tar-archive which can be decompressed into two files: `.vmdk` and `.ovf`.